ombori/grid-docs/demo/flappy-bird.md

 ### Installing the Mobile Application

 Next we're going to do the same for the mobile app.
+The instructions for this are identical to the screen application, but this is the order you need to perform the task.

 - Step into the `mobileapp` directory
 - Change the name of the `mobileapp` installation following the same instructions as before (put in the slug of your tenant into the name).
 - Run `yarn` in the `mobileapp` directory to install dependencies